google/privacy-sandbox-aggregation-service/control-plane/README.md

 ## Table
 The table UI is based on [Material Design Lite (MDL)](https://getmdl.io/).
 The top level of the table contains information about the job.
 When you click on the job, it will display information about the sub-jobs.

+## Adding new features
+If you want to add new features to the JCP, it is important that only certain users have access to those new features.
+So, here is a short guide to implementing authorization for new features.

+1. For client side authorization, use the userRole variable inside of values.js.
+Wrap any code that needs certain role permissions in this variable.
+2. For server side authorization, you must implement Firestore Rules for any new table that you create.
+There are two functions in the current firestore.rules that can be very helpful.

+canRead(uid) - takes in a user id and outputs whether they can read jobs

+isAdmin(uid) - takes in a user id and outputs whether they are an admin